Tips for choosing a robovac/mop (Updated for AIBots and roller mops guide) - CyberShack

 Sill negotation

 Most will get over a 20mm sill.
-Some now can do 40mm or more.
+Some can now do 30 or 40mm in one step or more if there are two steps.
+In practice, all Gen 4, 5 and 6 can do at least 20mm.

-Most robovacs are unable to reach closer than 5-10mm from an edge.
-Some have an extendable right whisker and mop pad, which gets to 1-5mm on hard floors.
+Most have a 13 to 17cm wide rotating brush, and that typically leaves a 10cm gap on either side of a 35cm round robovac.
+No robovac can vacuum closer than 10cm to an edge.

-But these don’t edge-clean on carpet.
-The average robovac with a 13cm brush has around a 110mm gap.
+Some have an extendable right whisker and mop pad, which gets to 2-5mm on hard floors.

 Vacuum efficiency

-Robovacs generally have 5,000 to 20,000 Pascal (Pa) suction power, but frankly, the figure is just about bragging rights.
-In reality, the rotating brush in concert with the vacuum and the mop cleans the floor.
+Robovacs generally have 5,000 to 30,000 Pascal (Pa) suction power, but frankly, the figure is just about bragging rights.
+In reality, the rotating brush, in concert with the vacuum and the mop, cleans the floor.

 All robovacs are reasonably efficient on hard surfaces, from tiles to laminated timber, but they can be inefficient on carpet.
 Forget feature carpets or shag pile.
 Most Gen 1-3 robovacs do very poorly on carpet.